raspberrypilearning/dodgeball/en/step_1.md

 ## Introduction

-In this project you'll learn how to create a platform game, in which you have to dodge the moving balls and reach the end of the level.
+You'll learn how to create a platform game in which the player has to dodge moving balls to reach the end of the level.

 --- no-print ---

-Click the Green Flag to start, use the arrow keys to move and <kbd>space</kbd> to jump.
+Click the green flag to start, and then use the arrow keys to move and the <kbd>space</kbd> key to jump.

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/39740618/?autostart=false" frameborder="0"></iframe>